-You may be so excited during your appointment that you want to send pictures to all your friends, but some bridal boutiques have a policy against taking pictures.
+You may be so excited during your appointment that you want to send pictures to all your friends.
+Poshfair Bridal allows you to take pictures of the dresses, but know that some bridal boutiques have a policy against taking pictures.

 Bridal stylists want to help you find your dream dress.
-But if you don’t know what you’re looking for, they’re going to have a hard time pulling selections that match your tastes!
-So, before you go to your first appointment, look through some bridal magazines or create a Pinterest board of your favorite styles.
-You will have so many styles to choose from that narrowing your choices down to a silhouette or a fabric choice can go a long way.
+But if you don’t know what you’re looking for, they’re going to have a hard time pulling selections that match your tastes.
+So, before you go to your first appointment, look through some bridal magazines or create a Pinterest board of your favourite styles.
+You will have so many styles to choose from, that narrowing your choices down to a silhouette, or a fabric choice, can go a long way.

 Undergarments are important for your appointment.
 Your stylist will be helping you in and out of the wedding dresses, so you want to be sure your underwear isn’t anything you would feel embarrassed to be seen wearing.
 Shaping undergarments such as Spanks are also important, as they will affect the way a dress looks on you.

 Since you'll be trying several light wedding dresses, the makeup and bronze body cream can stain them.
-Be respectful to keep the dresses clean for other brides to try them on.
+Please be respectful to keep the dresses clean for other brides to try them on.

-Same refers to perfume or deodorant.
+Same refers to perfume and deodorant.
 Don't wear them when going to the appointment.
-It can stain or leave the odor on the dresses.
+It can stain and/or leave the odour on the dresses.